Eat Fresh and Local from our Human Powered Farm in Old Lyme, Connecticut

 Brendan has had experience in a wide variety of agricultural pursuits, from vegetable production to dairying to beekeeping (his favorite!).
 He worked and volunteered at Green Mountain College’s Cerridwen Farm for three years before graduation, as well as working on several other small farms in Maine and Vermont, and he was a summer intern at Baker Creek Heirloom Seeds in Missouri during the summer of 2013.
 Brendan graduated from Green Mountain College in May 2014 with a double major in Sustainable Agriculture & Food Production and Environmental Studies, and joined the staff at Upper Pond Farm immediately afterwards.
 In addition to his agricultural experience, Brendan’s skills include foraging, construction, and folk music.

 Farmer Maria hails from down south.
+We think she is half Carolina dog and AmStaff.
 She came north by way of an organization called Three Diva's Dog Rescue.
-Kristin, one of the Divas' and her foster mom, helped her raise 14 fabulous puppies in Fair Haven, Vermont.
-Maria and her pups had their 2nd annual birthday party/family reunion last August.
+The Divas' helped her raise 14 fabulous puppies in Fair Haven, Vermont.
+Maria and her pups have an annual birthday party in Vermont.

 Maria's job is to keep the farm free of vermin and geese.
 She welcomes human visitors with a smile and wag, and will power lean in for a hug and pets.
 She is great with kids of all ages.
 She has worked as a therapy dog in the past, and Baylee is being trained to take her into more situations where she can be petted while brightening everyone's day.